 Strong contrast grabs your attention.

-But, he goes further.
-He uses dramatic lighting and strong contrast in part of the man's face to focus your attention there.
-To help with that he keeps areas around the face (his hair, hat and coat) as simple shapes and mostly devoid of detail.
+But, he went further.
+He used dramatic lighting and strong contrast in part of the man's face to focus your attention there.
+To help with that he kept areas around the face (his hair, hat and coat) as dark simple shapes, devoid of detail.

-And in both of the above paintings and the ones below, look at his masterful use of color.
+In the paintings above and the ones below, study his masterful use of design.

-The last thing I'd like you to notice is how on the left side of the trees David Grove has thrown in some reddish color to help draw your eyes to the sunlit tree trunks.
-Visual surprise.
+And notice how on the left side of this group of trees he used some reddish color to help draw your eyes to the sunlit tree trunks.
+Visual surprise!

 If you want to do that well, you can only be helped by studying these acrylic and gouache paintings by Hall of Fame illustrator David Grove.

 Want to see more about David Grove and his work?
 Here is a link to discover more about this fascinating artist:

 Go from The Art of David Grove to Art Tips and Articles